PlaydateSquad/pd-achievements/docs/achievements.md

 #### achievements.advanceTo(`string`: _achievement_id_, `int`: _advance_to_)

-Sets the achievement `achievement_id`’s completion score to `advance_to` Attempting this on an achievement without `progressMax` set throws an error.
+Sets the completion score for achievement `achievement_id` to the value `advance_to`.
+Attempting this on an achievement without `progressMax` set throws an error.
 If the achievement’s score reaches the max, the achievement will be granted.
 If it falls below the max, the achievement will be revoked.

 Returns `true` on success, otherwise throws an error.